 Optical nodes usually supply power to an amplifier that’s connected to the coaxial cables.
 The CMTS is a hub for modems linked with a distributed HFC network.

 In 2013, the DOCSIS 3.1 was released, and it enabled the application of GigabitEthernet services in HFC networks and response to the issue of fiber-access networks.

-DOCSIS 3.1 also supports a bandwidth of 10 Gbps downstream and 1 or 2 Gbps upstream.
-The 6 or 8 MHz bandwidths are replaced by narrower OFDM subcarriers which are 25 kHz or 50 kHz wide.
-These subcarriers combined to make a spectrum that can be up to 200 MHz wide.
+To achieve this greater bandwidth, the 6 or 8 MHz bandwidths that DOCSIS 3.0 used are replaced by narrower OFDM subcarriers (25 kHz or 50 kHz wide), which combine to make a spectrum that can be up to 200 MHz wide.

 DOCSIS vs EuroDOCSIS

-As we said earlier, there are two different DOCSIS standards for Europe and the US.
-The various standards were developed because of the notable contrasts between the American and European systems.
+There are two different DOCSIS standards for Europe and the US since there are many differences between the American and European systems.